 This course introduces the student to the hospital operating room and support services, including basic scrub responsibilities and techniques and sterile procedures.
-The student will work on site in the field under the supervision of a qualified medical professional.
-160 contact hours.
+The student will learn in the field under the supervision of a qualified medical professional.
+Upon successful course completion, students will be able to apply the knowledge and skills of beginning level cases in the surgical arena.
+Prerequisite: SUR 123